SpyglassMC/Spyglass/README.md

 ## Completions

 The extension can compute completions as you typing commands.
-Completions will automatically show if you commit one of these characters: `[' ', ',', '{', '[', '=', ':', '/', '@', '\n', '!', "'", '"']`.
+Completions will automatically show if you commit one of these characters: `[' ', ',', '{', '[', '=', ':', '/', '@', '!', "'", '"']`.
 Alternatively you can use Ctrl + Space (or other configured hotkey) to show completions manually.
 Note: completions are not available everywhere.
 Typically only the beginnings of arguments and literals are supported.

 DHP can provide completions for simple commands:
 ![simple-completions](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/simple-completions.gif)